gwmodeling/challenge/submissions/team_example/readme.md

 ## Supplementary model data used

-Please describe any additional information that was used to model the hydraulic head time series.
-If no additional information was used, please state: 'No additional information was obtained and/or used.'
+No additional information was obtained and/or used.

 ## Estimation of effort